 You wouldn't think sardines would leave such a lasting impression, but I promise you haven't truly experienced sardines until you try them this way.

-I'm not sure if the magic came from the fresh fish or from this marinade, but either way they are something you need to try.
+I’m not sure if the magic came from the fresh fish or from this marinade (probably both), but either way it’s something you have to try.

 Storage

-It can keep fresh for up to 2 weeks, so make a big batch and use it all week!
+It can keep fresh for up to a week, so make a big batch and use it all week!

 Make sure to store it in an airtight container.